mnemnion/JLpeg.jl/Plans.md

 We're probably going to have to assume that MultiSet codes aren't disjoint with other choices though, although.... with the PDiff thing we'll have a way of differing two PSets by value, we don't have to examine the bytecode directly.

-### Tail calls

-My first attempt at this failed and I need to understand why that is.